amirhamjacse/event_registration_system/README.md

 Install project dependencies:
 - pip install -r requirements.txt
 - Create a PostgreSQL database and configure the project's .env file.
 You can use the provided .env.example as a template, You have to copy .env.example and remove .example.
+- Then you have to configure .env using your database credential.

 Apply database migrations:
 - python manage.py migrate